nix-community/flakelight/api_guide.md

 The above will export `packages.${system}.default` attributes, add `pkg1` to `overlays.default`, and export `checks.${system}.packages-default`.

+You can also instead just directly set `packages.default`.

 To set multiple packages, you can set the options as follows:

 ```nix